 - Use of open flames, welding, flame cutting or other fire or spark-producing operation (e.g. hot work) near any heat or smoke-sensing device.

 - Work Zone SafetySanta Clara University is proceeding with construction activities on a routine basis.
 These activities create numerous work zones and the need to ensure:

-- Safety for faulty, staff and visitors who share space adjacent to the work zones.
+- Safety for faculty, staff and visitors who share space adjacent to the work zones.